merterkoc/mongo_pool/README.md

 ## Usage

-With mongodb package, you can use the `MongoDbPool` class to create a pool of connections.
+With mongodb package, you can use the `MongoDbPoolService` class to create a pool of connections.

+First, you need to create a `MongoDbPoolService` instance.
+You can do this by passing the number of connections you want Next, you need to open the pool.
+You can do this by calling the `open()` method.
+If you want to close the pool, you can call the `close()` method.
+`MongoDbPoolService` class has a `getInstance()` method.
+You can use this method to get the instance of the pool.
+You can use this instance to access the pool from anywhere in the project.

 A simple usage example: